Freixo de Espada à Cinta: Transport

 Freixo is crossed by the national E.N.221 (Guarda-Pinhel-Figueira de Castelo Rodrigo-Freixo de Espada à Cinta-Miranda do Douro) accessway, which is five kilometres from Saucelle, an important link to the province of Salamanca in Spain.
 Departing in the morning and ending their circuit at the end of the day (night), the municipality of Freixo has inter-community bus connections to many of the major cities in the region, including Porto, Lisbon, Bragança, Vila Real and Coimbra.

-The nearest railway station is now at Pocinho, the terminus of the railway to Oporto via the Douro Valley.
-The community was formerly served by the Sabor line, a narrow gauge railway which closed in 1988.
+The nearest railway station is now at Pocinho, the terminus of the railway to Porto via the Douro Valley.
+The community was formerly served by the Freixo de Espada à Cinta railway station on the Sabor line, a narrow gauge railway which closed in 1988.